-In cases of such limitations, an audit opinion on the financial statement of the auditee, covering all the accounts and transactions, cannot be formed.
+In cases of the limitation in the scope of the audit, an audit opinion on the financial statement of the auditee, covering all the accounts and transactions, cannot be formed.
 In the audit reports, the audit scope shall be explained without providing any justification, and it shall be stated that the audit opinion is limited to the scope of the audit.